 This dough blender has a lifetime warranty, is dishwasher safe, and is a great tool to have for all levels of cooks.

 Best for Pasta Dough: Gorilla Grip Pastry Dough Blender and Butter Cutter

 Most of the recipes you’ll find online for homemade pasta dough advise using a food processor or an electric mixer, but if you have an interest in authentic foods made by the original method, making pasta by hand is truly rewarding.
 You start by making a well in the center of the flour and putting eggs into it, and then gradually adding the flour to the eggs by stirring in an outward-reaching circle.
 Then you begin the process of blending the dough into a ball—and this is where this tool can help.
 Instead of using your own hand power, the dough blender does the job.

 Built of stainless steel with a rubber handle, this dough blender’s five blades are heavy enough to handle tough jobs.
-Added bonus: It's available in eight different colors!
+Added bonus: It's available in two sizes and eight different colors!
 It is dishwasher safe, too.